Wiles Greenworld - West London

 UK's second greenest company goes even greener and saves over £14,000 per year

 Universal values around low carbon working have been embedded in the organisation.
-Completely committed to reducing their own environmental impact and a transition to a zero carbon operation, Wiles Greenworld commissioned Mypower to install a 81.8kW commercial solar panels system on the roof of their warehouse.
+They are completely committed to reducing their own environmental impact and making the transition to a zero carbon operation.
+So, Wiles Greenworld commissioned Mypower to install a 81.8kW commercial solar panels system on the roof of their warehouse.

 Key facts and predictions - amended to March 2017 rates

-• 81.8kW half facing SW and half NE
+- 81.8kW - half facing southwest and half facing northeast.

-All this despite half of the system facing NE.
+All this, despite half of the system facing north-east.